walterhiggins/WMPJS/README.md

 ![](images/chapter-08/encapsulation.png)

 The *greetPlayers* module depends on *greetings* but it does not know or care that *greetings* depends on the *dice* module.
 This is an important principle in programming.
 The *greetings* module, by exporting just a single `random()` function, is defining what programmers call an *Interface*.
 The *Interface* is the contract or agreement a module has with other modules.
 It's a way of declaring what your module is to be used for - what its purpose is.
 When defining an Interface, a module should hide the details of *how* it works and just say *what* it does.
 Modular systems work because parts can be swapped out and changed without affecting the entire program.
-You can think of an individual module (a javascript file) as working like an individual Lego brick.
+You can think of an individual module (a Javascript file) as working like an individual Lego brick.
 Modules can be pieced together to form larger modules and programs, eventually creating something truly awesome.

 Minecraft is often described as 'Virtual Lego', Programming is similar and offers the same rewards, It is enormously creative and can be great fun.